 If you’re sure that buying a fixer-upper is the right decision, then take these steps to get the ball rolling.
 There will be a lot to consider ahead, so the more research and planning you can do, the easier your search, purchase, and renovation will go.

-1. Contact a buyer’s agent and assemble an A-Team
+1. Contact a buyer’s agent and assemble an A-Team1.
+Contact a buyer’s agent and assemble an A-Team

 Purchasing real estate in New York is severe enough as it is.
 But for a project of this scope, you’ll need a full team of experts to handle all the difficulties ahead.